 Having worked in the rural sector for 15 years, Convergence has developed extensive specialist knowledge.
 Our media and industry contacts are well established and we can add immediate value to any organisation working in or looking to engage with the sector.

-Convergence currently acts for Westland Milk Products, Skellerup, Waimakariri Irrigation, the Hurunui Water Project and Carrfields.
+Convergence currently acts for Westland Milk Products, AgResearch, Skellerup, Waimakariri Irrigation, Hurunui Water Project and Germinal.
 Former clients include Lincoln University Foundation South Island Farmer of the Year Awards, PGG Wrightson, the Central Plains Water Irrigation Scheme, Ravensdown and Wool Services International.

 We work alongside clients using our extensive knowledge of the rural sector to provide strategic communications advice.
 This typically involves media liaison and media training, issues management services, community relations strategies, marketing communications support and specialist government relations advisory.

 Convergence consultants Leigh Harris, Steve Attwood, Ken Muir and Jacquie Walters also have significant rural sector experience gained prior to joining the company.

 Steve Attwood specialised in rural and agricultural reporting for most of his 25-year journalism career.
 He also has an employment background in farming – working with a range of livestock – and maintains a close involvement with the rural sector.